Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Please do not skip this step!
 You must be certain your output modules are good before applying power to the amp.
 This GFA-555 is direct-coupled from one stage to the next.
 If you try to power up the amp with blown transistors on the output modules, the “Domino Effect” may ripple backwards through your amp, blowing up everything all the way back to the input stage.
 It’s a big job to repair the damage.

-All four of the transistors on each output modules should be tested with the diode check function on your multimeter.
+All transistors on each output modules should be tested with the diode check function on your multimeter.
 Check out this excellent video on the subject by Mr. Carlson, and this discussion thread at AudioKarma, which contains an excellent guide written by user ‘Echowars’.

 The output transistors are wired in parallel, so if you want to test each one individually, they will need to be taken out of circuit.
 You don’t need to desolder the transistors entirely.
 Just remove their bolts, which disconnects their collectors, and then lift one leg of each emitter resistor.